-Why you don’t need to do the splits to be a great yoga teacher
+Why you don’t need to do be bendy to be a great yoga teacher

 Find the course that you are drawn to

 Julie Montagu: “My first Teacher Training was with Baron Baptiste in New York in 2009.
 I loved it so much and wanted more so I trained a year later with two Baptiste Yoga teachers in London over three months.
 I loved Power Vinyasa and Baron Baptiste really is the father and founder of Power Yoga, so that was a no-brainer for me.
 I always looked at the lead teacher.
 I didn’t just want a ‘course’ - I wanted to be taught be someone inspirational and motivational to me I also spent three weeks in India doing an Ashtanga course followed by a 10-day training course for teachers at triyoga, which is where I teach exclusively now.”

 Genny Wilkinson-Priest: “On my teacher’s recommendation, I went to classes at triyoga with the teachers who were on the Teacher Training Faculty to see if I could connect with and learn from them.
 I also knew that the triyoga TT had a heavy philosophical component, which interested me."